 The 5 crucial questions for your team

-When a dish consistently underperforms, ask these questions in order:
+If a dish consistently underperforms, ask these questions in this exact order:

-- How many grams of meat/fish go on the plate?
+- How many grams of protein hit each plate?

 ⚠️ Watch out: